ggorlen/puppe/README.md

 ### How do I sleep/wait?

 Generally, don't, unless you're debugging.
 In that case, use an option [here]().
-TODO add.
+TODO add rationale.
 There's no need for a scraping library to offer sleeps, which is why sleeps were removed from Puppeteer.

 ### What is the `p` object returned by `puppe.launch()`?